zibz0017/QuartzVault/content/Notes.md

 - 500,000 died there from malnourishment and disease before 1942.
 This was purposely done.
 The Germans wanted to kill the Jews and they wanted the food for their wartime efforts.[^1086]
 - Life for Germans was still rather good at that point.
 Not much changed until May 1940, and then even from then until 1942, things were pretty normal.[^1086]
 - Germany quickly overran 9 countries in the first few years of the war[^1086] (Poland, Denmark, Norway, Belgium, Netherlands, Luxembourg, France, Yugoslavia, and Greece).
-- According to many, Japan didn't sue for peace because of the atomic bombs on Hiroshima and Nagisaki.
+- According to many, Japan didn't sue for peace because of the atomic bombs on Hiroshima and Nagasaki.
 They sued for peace because of the SU invasion at the same time.[^1087][^1088]{<span style="color:rgb(255, 0, 0)">Look into this source for anti-nuclear weapons arguments</span>}
 - The UN is created right before the end of WWII.
 50 nations sign onto the charter.[^1087]
 - The Cold War was a battle of ideologies: communism and totalitarian government vs capitalism and democracy.[^1087]
 - Influence of the West and the SU over Europe was decided at the Yalta Conference.
 The SU pledged to allow for democracies in the countries under their control.
 That did not happen.
 They rigged many of the elections that were held.[^1087]